ProfessorGram/updated/README.md

 To view a list of all available Content types.

 Click **Configure** on the target Content type and verify that the checkbox labeled ***Display last updated date*** in the ***Display settings*** tab of the Content type edit form is checked.
-If it is, Last updated functionality is enabled for any instance of that Content type.
+If it is, Last updated functionality is enabled for every instance of that Content type.

 ### By Individual Node
 To control the display of Last updated information for an individual node, visit: